Monitor and message a chamber

 Run multiple monitors together

-Cryohub, cryo-gh sync, and cryo-zulip sync are independent daemons.
-They all read and write messages/inbox/ and messages/outbox/ for the same chamber, so:
+Cryohub and cryo-zulip sync are independent daemons.
+They both read and write messages/inbox/ and messages/outbox/ for the same chamber, so:

-- A message posted on GitHub appears in Cryohub’s history after the next poll and can wake the agent.
+- A message posted on Zulip appears in Cryohub’s history after the next poll and can wake the agent.

-- A message sent from Cryohub’s send widget gets pushed to GitHub or Zulip by whichever sync daemons are running.
+- A message sent from Cryohub’s send widget gets pushed to Zulip by the sync daemon if it is running.

 There is no extra configuration to combine them.
 Start the monitors you want.